wacncontent/CustomizeTool/removeCommentOutput/articles/storsimple/storsimple-manage-volumes.md

 ## The Volumes page

-The **Volumes** page allows you to manage the storage volumes that are provisioned on the Microsoft Azure StorSimple device for your initiators (servers).
+The **Volumes** page allows you to manage the storage volumes that are provisioned on the Windows Azure StorSimple device for your initiators (servers).
 It displays the list of volumes on your StorSimple device.

  ![Volumes page](./media/storsimple-manage-volumes/HCS_VolumesPage.png)

 A volume consists of a series of attributes:

-- **Name** – A descriptive name that must be unique and helps identify the volume.
+- **Name** - A descriptive name that must be unique and helps identify the volume.
 This name is also used in monitoring reports when you filter on a specific volume.

-- **Status** – Can be online or offline.
+- **Status** - Can be online or offline.
 If a volume if offline, it is not visible to initiators (servers) that are allowed access to use the volume.

-- **Capacity** – Specifies how large the volume is, as perceived by the initiator (server).
+- **Capacity** - Specifies how large the volume is, as perceived by the initiator (server).
 Capacity specifies the total amount of data that can be stored by the initiator (server).
 Volumes are thinly provisioned, and data is deduplicated.
-This implies that your device doesn’t pre-allocate physical storage capacity internally or on the cloud according to configured volume capacity.
+This implies that your device doesn't pre-allocate physical storage capacity internally or on the cloud according to configured volume capacity.
 The volume capacity is allocated and consumed on demand.

-- **Access** – Specifies the initiators (servers) that are allowed access to this volume.
+- **Access** - Specifies the initiators (servers) that are allowed access to this volume.
 Initiators that are not members of access control record (ACR) that is associated with the volume will not see the volume.

-- **Monitoring** – Specifies whether or not a volume is being monitored.
+- **Monitoring** - Specifies whether or not a volume is being monitored.
 A volume will have monitoring enabled by default when it is created.
 Monitoring will, however, be disabled for a volume clone.
 To enable monitoring for a volume, follow the instructions in Monitor a volume.

 The most common tasks associated with a volume are: